 A parent or adult must open the account and they can usually set spending limits or restrict how the card is used.

 All prepaid cards must be loaded up with cash first and are typically linked to a smartphone app that both the child and the parent can download.

 Non-suitable retailers are automatically blacklisted (such as adult stores, gambling sites and off-licences) but parents may also be able to restrict features such as ATM withdrawals or online transactions.
 Most providers also offer text alerts or app notifications to keep track of spending.

 Unlike children's bank accounts, prepaid accounts can't be used to set up direct debits, but the cards can be used in shops, online and for cash withdrawals.

-Watch out for annual or monthly service fees and charges to use the card at ATMs and abroad, and restrictions or fees applied when you add money to the account.
+Watch out for annual or monthly service fees, charges for using the card at ATMs and abroad, and restrictions or fees applied when you add money to the account.